-Kelly Common, Managing Consultant for Technology from our New Zealand office provides some practical advice on how to make sure your digital protfolio is up to scratch.
+Kelly Common, Managing Consultant for Salt, an award-winning technology recruitment agency in our New Zealand office provides some practical advice on how to make sure your digital protfolio is up to scratch.

 Whichever point of your career you may be at, your digital portfolio is your professional lifeline.
 As a physical realisation of your ingenuity, your portfolio needs to be current, and leave a lasting positive impression.

 Here at Salt, we view digital portfolios on a daily basis and it is often the first impression we may have of a candidate, based on which we decide how to process an application.